Never miss a release that matters

 TL;DR

-Astro sites using the Node adapter in standalone mode will now correctly serve prerendered pages with clean URLs (e.g., /about.html) when built with build.format: 'file' or build.format: 'preserve'.
+Astro Node adapter now correctly serves prerendered pages with clean URLs when using build.format: 'file' or build.format: 'preserve', and startup messages are now correctly routed to your configured logger destination (logging configuration).

 Fixes Worth Knowing